Quick answer

 Practical content on KPI dashboards, executive reporting, trend analysis, charts, and reporting automation.

 What is Analytics ROI?
-How to Calculate the Return on Analytics Investment
+How to Calculate Returns

 Analytics ROI is the financial return generated by analytics tools and initiatives relative to their cost.
 Learn how to calculate analytics ROI, what factors to include, and what typical ROI looks like for business intelligence implementations.